ibm-cloud-docs/vpc/vsi_is_instance_resize.md

 Attached data volumes remain intact and are attached in the resized instance.

 When you resize an instance to a smaller profile (one with fewer vCPUs), it might be necessary to adjust the instance’s storage bandwidth allocation.
-To successfully resize, the instance’s storage bandwidth must be at least 500 Mb/s less than the preallocated bandwidth in the target profile.
+To successfully resize, the instance’s storage bandwidth must be at least 500 MBps less than the preallocated bandwidth in the target profile.

 For example,

-   * Current profile: mx2-8x64 (total bandwidth: 16000 Mb/s, 12000 Mb/s network, 4000 Mb/s storage)
+   * Current profile: mx2-8x64 (total bandwidth: 16000 MBps, 12000 MBps network, 4000 MBps storage)
     (Assume that the instance is using default network and storage bandwidth allocation.)
-   * Target profile: bx2-2x8 (total bandwidth: 4000 Mb/s, 3000 Mb/s network, 1000 Mb/s storage)
+   * Target profile: bx2-2x8 (total bandwidth: 4000 MBps, 3000 MBps network, 1000 MBps storage)

-   The resize operation fails because the current amount of storage bandwidth (4000 Mb/s) is not at least 500 Mb/s less than the target profile’s total bandwidth (4000 Mb/s).
-To successfully resize, you must adjust the instance’s storage bandwidth amount to 3500 Mb/s or less before you attempt the resize operation.
+   The resize operation fails because the current amount of storage bandwidth (4000 MBps) is not at least 500 MBps less than the target profile’s total bandwidth (4000 MBps).
+To successfully resize, you must adjust the instance’s storage bandwidth amount to 3500 MBps or less before you attempt the resize operation.

 ## Resizing instances that are associated with instance templates and instance groups
 {: #resizing-instance-templates-groups}